scanoss/scanoss.cc/INSTALL_MACOS.md

-# Installing and Using SCANOSS Lui as a CLI Tool on macOS
+# Installing and Using SCANOSS Code Compare as a CLI Tool on macOS

-`SCANOSS Lui` is primarily a GUI application, but it can also be run directly from the terminal as a command-line tool.
+`SCANOSS Code Compare` is primarily a GUI application, but it can also be run directly from the terminal as a command-line tool.
 Follow the steps below to set up and use it as a CLI tool.

 ## Installation

 ### Step 1: Install the Application
 1. Open the `.dmg` file
-2. Drag and drop `scanoss-lui` into the `/Applications` folder
+2. Drag and drop `SCANOSS Code Compare` into the `/Applications` folder

 ### Step 2: Add the CLI to Your PATH